tayganr/purviewdemo/README.md

 # Azure Purview Demo Environment
 This repository includes template files that can be used to automate the deployment of an Azure Purview demo environment.

+## Deployment Options
+* [Option 1 - Partial Automation](#option-1---partial-automation).
+Requires an existing Service Principal.
+* [Option 2 - Complete Automation](#option-2---complete-automation).
+Service Principal created automtically as part of the deployment.

-## Option 1 - Click Deploy to Azure
+## Option 1 - Partial Automation

 ### Prerequisites